A FEATURE DOCUMENTARY

 -NIKKI LEONTI

-• Seventeen-year-old pop star Nikki Leonti, whose label dropped her when she became pregnant.
+• Nikki Leonti - a Christian pop star whose label dropped her when she became pregnant at 17

-• Michael Passons, member of the top-selling vocal group Avalon, who was outed and ostracized from the industry.
+• Michael Passons - a member of the top-selling vocal group Avalon, who was outed and ostracized from the industry

-• And Jennifer Knapp, one of CCM's most celebrated singer-songwriters, who walked away when she refused to push a conservative agenda.
+• Jennifer Knapp - one of CCM's most celebrated singer-songwriters, who walked away when she refused to push a conservative agenda.

 Featuring Leigh Nash of Sixpence None the Richer, Crystal Lewis, Matt Thiessen of Relient K, Derek Webb of Caedmon's Call, Nate Cole of Plus One, Chanel Haynes of Trin-i-tee 5:7 and more.